ken19960315/abc/src/ext-sample/README.md

   > read_cnf -i <cnf> or read <blif> # read constraints as a circuit
   > sampleWit -s 100                 # generate sampling circuits until contain at least 100 samples
   ```
+  If -v option is added after command "sampleWit", the program will print out the value of "loThresh", and each generated circuit contains "loThresh" number of samples.